suncoast-devs/handbook/lessons/misc-quick-reference/js-arrays.md

 ## `of`

-The Array.of() method creates a new Array instance from a variable number of arguments, regardless of number or type of the arguments.
+The Array.of() method creates a new Array instance from a variable number of arguments, regardless of the number or type of the arguments.

 ```js
 Array.of(7) // [7]